On the Enumeration Complexity of Unions of Conjunctive Queries: Upper Bounds via Union Extensions

 By the end of the run, the algorithm prints $Q_1(I)\setminus Q_2(I)$ over all iterations of line~\ref{algline:print1}, and it prints $Q_2(I)$ in lines~\ref{algline:print2} and~\ref{algline:print3}.
 Line~\ref{algline:print2} is called $Q_1(I)\cap Q_2(I)$ times, so the command $Q_2(I).next()$ always succeeds there.
-Since free-connex CQs can be enumerated in constant delay and tested in constant time after a linear time preprocessing phase, this algorithm runs within the required time bounds. \end{proof}
+For free-connex CQs after linear preprocessing time, the answers can be enumerated in constant delay, and testing whether a given mapping is an answer can be done in constant time~\cite{berkholz2020tutorial}.
+Thus, this algorithm runs within the required time bounds. \end{proof}

-The technique presented in the proof of~\ref{thm:easyunions} has the advantage that it does not require more than constant memory available for writing in the enumeration phase.
-Alternatively, this theorem is a consequence of the following lemma, which gives us a general approach to compile several enumeration algorithms into one.
-This lemma is useful to show upper bounds for UCQs even in cases not covered by Theorem~\ref{thm:easyunions}.
+The technique presented in the proof of Theorem~\ref{thm:easyunions} has the advantage that it does not require more than constant memory available for writing in the enumeration phase.
+Alternatively, this theorem is a consequence of the following lemma, which we prove next and gives us a general approach to compile several enumeration algorithms into one.